NREL/Wattile/tests/fixtures/README.md

 # Configuration Parameters and Options

-Schematic below shows the workflow of wattile layered with configuration groups (and parameters underneath) described below.
+Schematic below shows the workflow of wattile layered with configuration groups.
+Descriptions of all configuration parameters are also presented below where they are classified under each group shown in the figure.

 ![alt text](workflow_configs_group.png)